award-winning, powerful, pared-down version of Euripides' classic

 It took Canada by storm, chosen as best production at each of the three festivals it played.

 After performances at the 1999 RSC Visitors Season, Medea played the Orlando International Fringe Theatre Festival, winning awards for Best Production and Best Female Performer.

-Medea has proved to be of particular interest to colleges and Open University groups.
+Medea has proved to be of particular interest to schools and colleges both in the UK and further afield - Chile, Peru, Norway, Portugal and The Ukraine.
 An accompanying workshop explores the themes and the structure of Euripides' original, relating these to present day concerns and styles of theatre.

 Medea is suitable for ages 14+